shakefu/jetconfig/README.md

   here.
 * **`options`** (*Object*) - Options object (optional)
-  * **`cache`** (*Boolean*) - Whether to allow local caching to speed up performance (default: `true`)
+  * **`cache`** (*Boolean*) - Whether to allow local caching to speed up performance (default: `true`).
 It's highly recommended that you leave this enabled, unless you specifically need realtime queries of etcd.
 Etcd is not super duper fast, so if you're using a lot of configuration keys in your application, disabling this cache could cause your application to grind to a halt.
   * **`prefix`** (*String*) - Namespace prefix for etcd (default: `'config/'`)
   * **`ssl`** (*Object*) - SSL options for etcd.
 See the [node-etcd SSL documentation](https://github.com/stianeikeland/node-etcd#ssl-support) for